 Dr Michael Mayo AB, MA, MSc, DPhil

 At the same time, I am the College's Tutor for Graduates, working to make sure Worcester is the best place to pursue graduate work in Oxford.
 I am also the Equalities Officer for the College, working to help Worcester urgently advance its goals of equity and inclusivity.
 I also run the college's Visiting Student Programme, which welcomes about twenty-eight students from around the world each term.
 I organize a group for undergraduates, graduates, tutors, and staff on Marx's Capital: Volume One.
-I was the first person in my family to go to university, started a school for inner-city children back in my Boston neighbourhood, and am involved in a range of programmes to increase access to Oxford.
+I was the first person in my family to go to university, started a free, state school for inner-city children back in my Boston neighbourhood, and am involved in a range of programmes to increase access to Oxford.